History of the Republican People's Party: Deniz Baykal: (1992–2010)

+Baykal's opposition to the AKP

-The CHP became the main opposition party again and Turkey's second largest party.
+The CHP became the main opposition party and Turkey's second largest party.
 It had begun the long road to recovery.
-However, this had very little to do with voters supporting CHP.
-Many were former DSP supporters who were angry at the economic crisis that many blamed on the Ecevit government.
-Also, many DSP and ANAP supporters left these parties for AKP as did many MHP and Fazilet (now Saadet party) members.
-Since the dramatic 2002 general election, the CHP has been racked by internal power struggles, and has been outclassed by the AKP government of Recep Tayyip Erdoğan.
-Many on the left were very critical of the leadership of CHP, especially Deniz Baykal, who they complained was stifling the party of young blood by turning away the young who turn either to apathy or even vote for the AKP.
-While the AKP boasted a young leadership who have lived through many of the difficulties of many in Turkey, the CHP were seen as an 'old guard' that did not represent modern Turkey.
-The leftists also are very critical of the party's continuous opposition to the removal of Article 301 of the Turkish penal code; which caused people to be prosecuted for "insulting Turkishness" including Nobel Prize winner author Orhan Pamuk, Elif Şafak, and the conviction of Turkish-Armenian journalist Hrant Dink, its attitude towards the minorities in Turkey, as well as its Cyprus policy.
+However, this had little to do with voters supporting CHP.
+Many were former DSP supporters who were angry at the economic crisis and blamed the Ecevit government.
+Since the dramatic 2002 general election, the CHP has been racked by internal power struggles, and has been outclassed by the AKP governments of Recep Tayyip Erdoğan, which drew support from former DYP, ANAP, and Welfare Party voters.
+Many on the left were critical of the leadership of CHP, especially Deniz Baykal, who they complained was stifling the party of young blood by turning away the young who turned either to apathy or even vote for the AKP.
+While the AKP boasted a young leadership, the CHP were seen as an 'old guard' party of the state that did not represent modern Turkey.
+Leftists were critical of the party's continuous opposition to the removal of Article 301 of the Turkish penal code; which caused people to be prosecuted for "insulting Turkishness" including Nobel Prize-winning author Orhan Pamuk, Elif Şafak, and the conviction of Turkish-Armenian journalist Hrant Dink, its attitude towards the minorities in Turkey, as well as its Cyprus policy.

+Though the AKP won the election, its chairman Recep Tayyip Erdoğan, was subject to a political ban, thus Abdullah Gül initially formed the government.
+The CHP supported a constitutional amendment passed in parliament to lift Erdoğan's political ban.
+In December, the Supreme Election Council annulled the general election in Siirt due to corruption allegations.
+By-elections held there on 9 March 2003 lead to the AKP winning all three parliamentary seats, including Erdoğan who assumed the office of Prime Minister on 15 March.

-In the local elections of 2004, its overall share of the vote held, largely through mopping up anti-Erdoğan votes among former supporters of smaller left-wing and secular right-wing parties, but was badly beaten by the AKP across the country, losing former strongholds such as Antalya.
+In the lead up to the US-lead coalition invasion of Iraq, AKP leadership failed to come to a consensus whether to participate.
+By a thin margin, parliament vetoed invading Iraq, due to half of the AKP's parliamentary group voting with the CHP against war.
+CHP leadership briefly held a soft Euroscepticism as the AKP government came close to an ascension plan with the European Union.
+In the local elections of 2004, the CHP's overall share of the vote held, largely through mopping up anti-Erdoğan votes among former supporters of smaller left-wing and secular right-wing parties, but was badly beaten by the AKP across the country, losing former strongholds such as Antalya.